What is a Section 9a Tax Enquiry?

 A Section 9a notice informing you that your tax return has been selected for an enquiry isn’t the most pleasant of letters.

-If you do receive such a letter, it will inform you what law the Revenue are using to allow them to legally look into your tax affairs.
+If you do receive a Section 9a letter, it will inform you what law the Revenue are using to allow them to legally look into your tax affairs.
 For example, the letter might make reference to a “Section 9A TMA 1970” which is the type of enquiry we’ll be looking at in this blog.

 Section 9a enquiries must be opened by the Revenue within twelve months of your tax return being filed.
 Anything later than this and once their error has been pointed out, the Revenue will not be able to take the enquiry any further under Section 9a.